kip-dk/angular-xrm-webresource/README.md

 ### But first we need to to establish a build process

 An angular project is basically just a bunch of html, css and typescript files.
 Alle these files need to be compiled into a workable web solution to be deployed under Dynamic 365.
-Dynamic 365 do understand html and css, but there is no direct support for typescripts.
+Dynamic 365 do understand html and css, but there is no direct support for typescript.
 The angular cli build process it the perfect tool to prepare files for upload.
 Below the manual process for doing this.

 Open a command line tool and navigate to your angular page folder